 - Stand Alone Ice Machines

 Keep your refrigerator in top working order and save energy.
 TAPP offers an annual check of condenser coils with cleaning if needed.
 You’ll also save energy from an annual dryer duct inspection with cleaning as needed.

 TAPP pays 100% of repair costs – parts and labor.
 There is no service call deductible.
 You’ll always know your needs are fully met by “Certified Master Appliance Technicians.”
 Techs are approved by the Professional Service Association.
 Please join us as part of the RAD Solution.
-Send a note requesting The Appliance Care Company to assist with your EPA Approved Recycling Appliance Disposal.
-Or call with questions or for an appointment: 816.331.1515 or 913.327.1515.
+For any questions regarding the TAPP program or if you’d like to schedule an appointment, give us a call: 816.331.1515 or 913.327.1515.